jandecaluwe/urubu/doc/manual/search.md

 author: Jan Decaluwe
 ---

+Search functionality is under development.
+It is not yet present the released version.
+{.lead .text-info}

 Introduction
 ============

 A static site cannot natively support dynamic services.
-Fortunately, it is possible and often elegant to integrate third party solutions within a static site.
+Fortunately, it is often an elegant solution to integrate third party solutions within a static site.

 One of the most prominent examples is Search.
 One possibility is integrating an external service such as Google Custom Search.
 The disadvantage is that one has